 EMFAC2017 includes updated motor vehicle fleet information from the California Department of Motor Vehicles for 2013-2016 and a new module that improves the characterization of activity and emissions from transit buses.
-Additionally, EMFAC2017 allows users to estimate emissions of natural gas-powered vehicles in addition to gasoline- and diesel-powered vehicles.
+Additionally, it allows users to estimate emissions of natural gas-powered vehicles in addition to gasoline- and dieselpowered vehicles.